Experiments with TL431A Shunt Regulator

 by Lewis Loflin

 In simple terms the TL431A acts a temperature compensated variable/adjustable Zener diode.
-It can also act as a voltage reference.
+It can also act as a voltage reference or constant current source..

-The TL431A, B integrated circuits are three−terminal programmable shunt regulator diodes.
+The TL431A, B integrated circuits are three−terminal programmable shunt regulator diode.
 These monolithic IC voltage references operate as a low temperature coefficient Zener diode.

 The 2.5 V internal reference makes it convenient to obtain a stable reference for 5.0 V logic supplies.
 Since the TL431A, B operates as a shunt regulator, they can be used as either a positive or negative voltage references.